Author an organic chemistry question

 Organic chemistry sketch questions are helpful if you want the student to draw a chemical diagram without having to leave Möbius, or without using a document upload question.

-A read-only static rendering of the student's response is shown for students and instructors, in both the Gradebook and in feedback after the assignment submission.
+A read-only static rendering of the student's response is shown for both students and instructors, in the Gradebook and in feedback after the assignment submission.

 TIP: All questions are authored using the Question Editor.
 Check out Author a question to learn how to access the Question Editor.